gbhl/macaw-book-metadata-tool/README.md

 Macaw is built in PHP using CodeIgniter and uses PostgreSQL for the database.
 Further requirements can be found in the wiki.

+There is a mailing list for Macaw located at Google Groups: https://groups.google.com/forum/#!forum/macaw-discussion